procudin/catchable-enumerable/README.md

 ## Motivation

-Sometimes there is a situation where we need to perform several consecutive transformations for the original collection.
-This can be done easily by using LINQ.
+Sometimes there is a situation when we need to perform several consecutive transformations for the original collection.
+This can be done easily with LINQ.

 ```cs
 var source = new[] { "123", "0", null, "1" };